Siskiyou Wilderness: Hydrology and geology

+South Fork of the Smith River makes up a large part of the western boundary of the wilderness.
+One of the best exposures of ophiolite in the world can be seen around the river.

 Recreation

+The wilderness has few trails, and use is mostly restricted to trails leading to lakes due to thick brush limiting cross-country travel.

-The Clear Creek National Recreation Trail crosses 20.5 mi of the northern portion and provides access to some of the more scenic parts of the wilderness—from near the Klamath River to the Smith River (California) divide.
+The Clear Creek National Recreation Trail crosses 20.5 mi of the northern portion and provides access to some of the more scenic parts of the wilderness from near the Klamath River to the Smith River (California) divide.
 In the southern part of the wilderness, the Kelsey National Recreation Trail begins at Bear Lake, and the experienced hiker can walk for about 20 mi to the Smith River.
-The most heavily visited areas are in the northwest corner of the region—concentrated on trails that lead to lakes.
-Much of the area lacks trails and is difficult to access cross-country because of the dense brush.
 The Bigfoot Trail traverses the crest of the wilderness from north to south, through some of the most remote areas.